MykhailoMaidiuk/pdomoje/Dokumentace.md

 <br><br><br>
-## 4. Integrace dat pomocí Project Haystack
+## 4. Připojení .NET klienta k API
 <a name="případ-použití-2--integrace-dat-pomocí-brick-a-project-haystack"></a>

 ### 4.1 Popis a účel